DIodide/blockmarket/README.md

 ./quick-setup.sh  # Automated setup script

 # 2. Launch everything
+On Mac:
+chmod +x start-all.sh
 ./start-all.sh
+On Windows:
+.\start-all.bat

-# 3. Open browser to http://localhost:5001 to see the AI agents trading!
+# 3. Open browser to http://localhost:3000 to starting conditions
+Note: only a 10 x 10 grid with 5 agents is supported right now

 # 4. To stop all services
 ./stop-all.sh